The Ultimate Mediterranean Lentil Soup Recipe (Warm, Rich & 30-Minute Easy)

 - 1/3 teaspoon sweet paprika

-- 1/6 teaspoon ground cinnamon
+- 1/8 teaspoon ground cinnamon ((a pinch))

 - 1 dried bay leaf

-- Fine sea salt and freshly ground black pepper to taste
+- Fine sea salt and freshly ground black pepper (to taste)

 For Serving (Optional) :

-- Fresh cilantro or Italian flat-leaf parsley chopped
+- Fresh cilantro or Italian flat-leaf parsley (chopped)

 - Lemon wedges